Lead Service Lines and Lead Testing

 Lead Water Service Line

-If the scraped area is shiny and silver, the service line is lead.
+If the scraped area is copper shiny and silver, the service line is lead.
 The refrigerator magnet will not stick to a lead pipe; however, it will stick to a galvanized connector.
 If the refrigerator magnet sticks to the connector, but not the pipe, the water service line is most likely lead.

-Galvanized Water Service line
+Galvanized Water Service Line

 Depending on the age of the home, i.e. typically built before 1940, it is possible that a customer-side galvanized iron service line is or was once connected to a lead “gooseneck” section that completes its connection at the water main.
 This situation would provide the potential for lead to accumulate within the galvanized iron service line portion.
 Under the recently passed State Law, Public Act 102-0613, these service lines are to be treated as if they are made of lead.
 In such instances, homeowners’ may want to test their water for lead and consider replacing the service line.